-- The City shall encourage future developments to use energy efficient design, siting and construction. - 2.
+- 1. The City shall encourage future developments to use energy efficient design, siting, and construction, e.g., "green" building practices. - 2.
 The City shall encourage non-polluting alternative energy sources such as solar, wind and wave power. - 3.
+The City shall make available educational materials regarding energy conservation, e.g., tools and techniques Yachats area residents and business owners could use to promote energy conservation. - 3.
 The City shall seek and support programs that provide or subsidize alternate energy or energy efficient technology.
-These technologies may include insulation and weatherization of habitable building, installation or energy efficient water heating systems, or energy efficient heating systems. - 4.
+These technologies may include insulation and weatherization of habitable buildings, installation or energy efficient water heating systems, or energy efficient heating systems. - 4.
 The City shall encourage the use of modes of travel that contribute to clean air and energy efficiency.